 Entry Capacity Substitution is therefore, the process of assigning Non-incremental Obligated Entry Capacity from one or more ASEP(s) to meet the requirement for Incremental Obligated Entry Capacity elsewhere.
 The substituted Entry Capacity is assigned to the ASEP where additional capacity is demanded, in preference to creating additional capacity (Funded Incremental Obligated Entry Capacity) which may require investment in new infrastructure.
 The Non-incremental Obligated Entry Capacity at an ASEP is the Licence Baseline Entry Capacity.
 The baseline is adjusted, plus (or minus), for any Entry Capacity that has been substituted to (or from) the ASEP.
 In addition, any Funded Incremental Obligated Entry Capacity will be treated as Non-incremental Obligated Entry Capacity (Licence Baseline Entry Capacity) five years after this capacity is first released.
 Any incremental capacity that has been released pursuant to long term auctions held before 1st April 2013 is treated as Non-incremental Obligated Entry Capacity.

-National Grid’s Licence Obligations
+National Gas Transmission’s Licence Obligations

 New and existing Shipper Users of the NTS are able to request to purchase NTS Entry Capacity products defined in the UNC for any ASEP defined in the Licence.
-Such capacity requests will be considered against the provisions of National Grid’s statutory and Licence obligations and in accordance with its published methodologies.
+Such capacity requests will be considered against the provisions of National Gas Transmission’s statutory and Licence obligations and in accordance with its published methodologies.

 Overriding obligations applicable to this Statement are set out in the Gas Act and the Licence.

 Specific obligations in respect of the release of Entry Capacity and relevant to this Statement are set out in Special Condition 9.18 of the Licence.
-Under this condition, National Grid must prepare a capacity release methodology statement (the “ECR”) setting out the methodology by which National Grid will determine whether to make Entry Capacity available for sale.
-The current ECR can be found on National Grid’s website.
+Under this condition, National Gas Transmission must prepare a capacity release methodology statement (the “ECR”) setting out the methodology by which National Gas Transmission will determine whether to make Entry Capacity available for sale.
+The current ECR can be found on National Gas Transmission’s website.

 Specific obligations in respect of the substitution of Entry Capacity and applicable to this Statement are set out in Special Condition 9.17 of the Licence and are:

-(a) ensuring that…..Entry Capacity Substitution….is effected in a manner consistent with National Grid’s duties under the Act and, in particular, the duty to develop and maintain an efficient and economical pipeline system and its obligations under the Licence
+(a) ensuring that…..Entry Capacity Substitution….is effected in a manner consistent with National Gas Transmission’s duties under the Act and, in particular, the duty to develop and maintain an efficient and economical pipeline system and its obligations under the Licence

 (b) (i) in so far as is consistent with 5(a), to ensure that Entry Capacity Substitution is effected in a manner which seeks to minimise the need to make an application under Special Condition 3.13 (Funded incremental obligated capacity Re-opener and Price Control Deliverable), taking into account the Entry Capacity that shippers and, where relevant DN Operators, have indicated that they will require in the future through making a financial commitment to the licensee.